keboola/connection-docs/components/index.md

 ![Screenshot - Version Differences](/components/configuration-9.png)

 When you rollback a configuration, a new version is created.
-This means that you never lose any version of a configuration and there is always an option to get back to it.
-Configuration versions are also created when the configurations are manipulated programmatically using [the API](https://developers.keboola.com/overview/api/).
+This means that you never lose any version of a configuration and that there is always an option to get back to it.
+Configuration versions are also created when the configurations are manipulated programmatically via [the API](https://developers.keboola.com/overview/api/).

 ### Rollback Version
 If you need to return to an older version of the configuration, you can also rollback to it (the other option is to make its copy).
 Rolling back a configuration version actually means that a new configuration version is created (and marked as active) with the contents of the selected version.
-Rollback is therefore quite a safe operation.
+A rollback is therefore quite a safe operation.

-Click the Rollback button next to the version you want to return to:
+Click the *rollback* icon next to the version you want to return to:

 {: .image-popup}
 ![Screenshot - Version List](/components/configuration-18.png)